-And remember: If you spend responsibly and pay off your full balance on time each month, you can avoid being charged interest on your purchases.
+And remember: If you pay off your full balance on time each month, you can avoid being charged interest on your purchases.

 Credit card companies that offer secured credit cards typically report your payment history to the three major credit bureaus.
-This can give you a big lift in your credit-building journey.
 If you have any doubt at all that your payment history will be reported, don’t hesitate to ask.

 Apply for a credit-builder loan

 The main purpose of credit-builder loans is to build your credit.
 Typically offered by credit unions, these small loans (often less than $1,000) aren’t really loans at all — at least not in the traditional sense.

 - First, your financial institution deposits the loan amount into a “locked” savings account you can’t access.

 - Over the next six to 24 months, you pay off the loan just as you would with any other loan.